domainaware/parsedmarc/docs/source/index.md

 - Consistent data structures
 - Simple JSON and/or CSV output
 - Optionally email the results
-- Optionally send the results to Elasticsearch and/or Splunk, for use with premade dashboards
+- Optionally send the results to Elasticsearch/OpenSearch and/or Splunk, for use with premade dashboards
 - Optionally send reports to Apache Kafka